The storytelling communicators

 The craft of Toni Morrison

-When I learned that Toni Morrison, one of my favourite authors, had died, I shed a tear.
-Memories of things she had said (in her various interviews), scenes she had conjured up, and characters she had created in her novels flashed across my mind.
-The genius called Toni Morrison had left this earth.
-I thought, If being as powerful a writer and an individual as she had been does not make her immortal, then I am hopelessly misinformed in my understanding of immortality!
-I was able to find the following message that I had written on August 8, 2016 about Beloved.
-I had shared my experience with someone while I was rereading the Toni Morrison novel since I first did back in high school:
+I shed a tear when I learned that Toni Morrison, one of my favourite authors, had died.
+Memories of things she had said in her various interviews and scenes she had conjured up and characters she had created in her novels flashed across my mind.
+A genius had left this earth.
+I thought, If being as powerful a writer and an individual as she was does not make her immortal, then I’m hopelessly misinformed in my understanding of immortality!
+I came across the following message I had written to someone about my rereading of Beloved since I first did back in high school.

 Scrunched down among the stalks they couldn’t see anything, including the corn tips waving over their heads and visible to everyone else.

-The rest of that scene is full of innuendos; lyrical, poetic, relatable.
-It is delicately told with the finest precision of an author who seems to make the telling, the writing of words not only come alive but also spirit its way into your soul as if the words were your own genie.
+I then went on to express that the rest of the scene is full of innuendos; lyrical, poetic, relatable.
+It is delicately told with the finest precision of an author who seems to make the telling, the writing of words not only come alive but also spirit its way into your soul.
 Finally, your wish to be at the mercy and power of her words makes your soul cry out for more.

-The way Ms. Morrison wields her craft reminds me that the seemingly impossible can be possible.
+The way Ms. Morrison wields her craft reminds me that a lot of the times the seemingly impossible really isn’t.
 Which leads me to another author and poet, the beloved Dr. Maya Angelou.
-She once told this story about the power that lies within us.
+In an interview, she once talked about the power that lies within us.

-That story, which I saw in an interview, has never left me.
-I also went to a deep place within myself—in fact, I had to go there.
-It was so that I could better understand the world and experience liberation.
-I have been liberated through the power of writing—storytelling-communication.
-Storytelling is analogous to communication.
+That story has never left me.
+I also went to a deep place within myself—in fact I had to go there.
+It was so that I could better understand myself and experience liberation.
+I have been liberated through the power of writing—my own brand of which I call storytelling communication.
+Indeed, I believe that storytelling is analogous to communication.